mrjohannchang/dotfiles/README.md

 5. Execute `tmux` and press `C-s I` to install plugins of tmux.

-6. Execute `nvim` and then `:PaqInstall` to install plugins of Neovim.
+6. Execute `nvim` and then `:PackerInstall` to install plugins of Neovim.

 ### Tweak